bluejurand/Photos-colorization/README.md

 goes further and instead of partitioning input data into several compressed chunks, it maps the spatial correlations for each output channel separately, and then performs a 1x1 depthwise convolution to capture cross-channel correlation.
 This operation is known as a depthwise separable convolution[8].
-The output of Xception model is a 1000 feuture vector which is replicated and to the output of encoder.
+The output of Xception model is a 1000 feature vector which is replicated and added to the output of encoder.
 This operation is followed by decoder, which restores the input image size.

 ![Model architecture](https://github.com/bluejurand/Photos-colorization/blob/master/model_architecture_xception.png)